navis-org/navis/README.md

 ## License
 This code is under GNU GPL V3

-## TO-DOs
-NAVis is a generalization of [pymaid](https://github.com/schlegelp/pyMaid) and some of the code is still being refactored.
-Basic functionality is implemented but there are still some TO-DOs:

-- [x] update example notebooks and docs
-- [ ] update Cytoscape interface
-- [x] update Blender interface to Blender 2.8
-- [ ] write new tests

 ## Acknowledgments
 NAVis is inspired by and inherits much of its design from the excellent